YuvarajMohanbabu/Dentolo-QA/README.md

 - Combines functional testing with API inspection.
 - Videos or Screenshots– View screenshots are taken automatically on collapse and videos of your complete test

+**Note** : Didn't connect the test with Cypress Dashboard due to data privacy concerns

 ### Running the Test

 **Pre-requisite** - Need cypress and nodejs installed